lemmings-io/clojure/README.md

 https://lemmings.io/clojure-and-atom-editor-setup-40f8f09237b4

-## Usage
+## Vagrant Usage

 `vagrant up` starts the virtual machine.
 The command will also provision the environment if it is executed for the first time.

 `vagrant ssh` starts an ssh session to the virtual machine

+## Clojure Remote nREPL Usage

-Once you are sshed into the virtual machine you can start a leiningen REPL on port 7888 `lein repl :headless :host 0.0.0.0 :port 7888`.
-Thanks to the Vagrant setup this port is already forwarded to the host machine.
-You can now connect to your Clojure REPL running within the virtual machine (e.g. with Atom's [proto-repl]("https://atom.io/packages/proto-repl") package).
+Once you are `ssh`ed into the virtual machine the nREPL is running and you can connect to it in Atom by pressing `CMD+ALT+Y` with `localhost` and port `7888`.
+Make sure you have Atom's [proto-repl]("https://atom.io/packages/proto-repl") package installed.